jg-digital-media/grid_project/readme.md

 + To use this project you will need a CSS compiler and a text editor.

-+ Use `sass --watch style.scss:style.css` to operate sass and make changes to SASS Code.
++ Use `sass --watch style.scss:style.css` to operate Sass and make changes to Sass Code.

-+ Open a sass partial text file. e.g. `grid_areas.scss`
++ Open a sass partial text file. e.g. `grid_areas.scss`.

-+ Swap out the import file and review the changes made to `index.html`
++ Swap out the import file and review the changes made to `index.html`.

 + Go to `code.html` for more information about what is happening with each sass partial.